Skip to main content

 Can I get a mortgage with a judgment already on my property?

-Not from an A-lender — banks require clean title.
+Not from an A-lender — banks generally require clean title.
 But alt-A and private lenders will lend against your equity specifically to pay that judgment out.
 The mortgage funds, your lawyer pays the creditor, the writ or lien is discharged, and you end up with a clean title and one consolidated payment.
 Equity is the key — if there’s room in the home, there’s usually a solution.

 What’s the difference between a judgment, a writ, and a lien?